plone/buildout.coredev/docs/plips.rst

   bin/buildout -c plips/plip-1234-widget-frobbing.cfg

-If you are using a ``local.cfg`` to extend your plip file with some changes that you do not want to commit accidentally, be aware that you need to override some settings from ``plipbase.cfg`` to avoid some files being created in the plips directory or in the directory above the buildout directory.
+If you are using a :file:`local.cfg` to extend your plip file with some changes that you do not want to commit accidentally, be aware that you need to override some settings from :file:`plipbase.cfg` to avoid some files being created in the :file:`plips` directory or in the directory above the buildout directory.
 Like this::

   [buildout]